schibsted/jslt/tutorial.md

-# JSTL 2.0 tutorial
+# JSLT tutorial

-In JSTL 2.0 you write expressions.
+In JSLT you write expressions.
 The expression evaluates to JSON.
 So the result can be an object, a number, a string, null, etc.

-JSON is a subset of JSTL 2.0, so anywhere you can write an expression you can write JSON.
+JSON is a subset of JSLT, so anywhere you can write an expression you can write JSON.
 JSON evaluates to itself.

-This is valid JSTL 2.0, and will produce itself:
+This is valid JSLT, and will produce itself:

 ```
 {"foo" : {"bar" : [1,2,3,4,5]}}
 ```

-JSTL is always evaluated against an input, which is called "the context node."
+JSLT is always evaluated against an input, which is called "the context node."
 If the JSON above is the input you can do simple navigation with dot expressions. `.` always returns the context node, so that would give us back the same JSON.